 By maintaining a healthy weight, studies have indicated that weight loss can improve urinary function in obese men.

 More clinical trials are required to determine the direct effects of exercise on prostate size.
 But it is clear that regular exercise reduces the risk of BPH.
-This is likely through reducing obesity risk and improving metabolic and prostate health.

 Can exercise reduce prostate cancer risk?

 Prostate cancer is the second most common cancer in men, with 1 in 9 men being diagnosed throughout their lifetime.

 While it is more common in older men over the age of 65, younger men can also fall victim to it.
 But, by taking specific steps and making changes to your lifestyle, you can reduce your risk

 The link between lifestyle and prostate health has been a somewhat underestimated one.

 Instead of prescribing lifestyle changes, such as a healthy diet and regular exercise, the norm is to prescribe drugs.